bradbase/flyingkoala/README.md

 - [ ] Write an Excel plug-in which uses the xlwings REST interface to manage the model cache
 - [ ] Write a wizard, to launch from the Excel plug-in, which writes and updates the xlwings Python "code"(/imports) for FlyingKoala defined UDFs
 - [ ] Write tests
+- [ ] Refactor the timeseries Pandas wrappers
+- [ ] Run the accounting code for Harvest
 - [ ] Write a MySQL module which behaves in a similar way to the sql extension of xlwings
 - [ ] Write a function that queries MySQL and returns results as a dynamic array that fit a worksheet
 - [ ] Write a PostgreSQL module which behaves in a similar way to the sql extension of xlwings
 - [ ] Write a function that queries PostgreSQL and returns results as a dynamic array that fit a worksheet
-- [ ] Refactor the timeseries Pandas wrappers
-- [ ] Run the accounting code for Harvest
 - [ ] Write more worked examples showcasing the various FlyingKoala defined functions (both RunPython and UDF)
+- [ ] Write a module for [scraping-ebay](https://github.com/cpatrickalves/scraping-ebay)